 Media Law syllabus

 3:30-4:45 p.m.
-Mondays and Tuesdays and by appointment.
+Wednesday and Thursdays and by appointment.
 Feel free to send me E-mail messages with questions about the class.

 MCOM 350 requires a grade of C (2.0) or higher in MCOM 101.
 You must be an MCOM major.
 Junior/Senior standing.

 Examination of libel, slander, invasion of privacy and copyright.
 Legal considerations in reporting on judicial and governmental activities.
 Prerequisites: Majors only, Junior/Senior standing.